 As of January 1, 2023:

-- All permanently installed new air conditioning systems in existing detached homes must provide both low carbon heating and cooling.
+- All permanently installed new air conditioning systems in detached 1-2 dwelling homes must be able to provide both low carbon heating and cooling (electric heat pumps).

 - Renovation projects in detached 1-2 dwelling homes, with a construction value over $250,000, are required to electrify their existing space heating and hot water systems to the same requirements in the Building By-law for new construction.